kubernetes/enhancements/keps/sig-auth/3299-kms-v2-improvements/README.md

 ###### Are there any tests for feature enablement/disablement?

-- We will add integration tests to validate the enablement/disablement flow.
+- We will add unit and integration tests to validate the enablement/disablement flow.
 - When the feature is disabled, data stored in etcd will no longer be encrypted using the external kms provider with v2 API.
 - If the feature is disabled incorrectly (i.e without performing a storage migration), existing data that is encrypted with the external kms provider will be unable to be decrypted.
 This will cause list and get operations to fail for the resources that were encrypted.